koliaza/academic-kickstart/content/authors/enka/_index.md

 ---
 # Display name
-name: Nelson Bighetti
+name: Enka Blanchard

 # Username (this should match the folder name)
 authors:
-- admin
+- enka

 # Is this the primary user of the site?
 superuser: true